-- Continued to press all kids to achieve strong reading growth by setting up strong structures for Independent Reading, including goal-setting and matching kids to books. - Set clear goals for kids based on what you know about them holistically as readers. - Strategically planned and executed instruction to address the needs of emergencies and cusp scholars. - Held scholars accountable for using their goals and coached them to use strategies to reach their goals.
+- Continued to press all kids to achieve strong reading growth by setting up strong structures for Independent Reading, including goal-setting and matching kids to books. - Set clear goals for kids based on what you know holistically about them as readers. - Strategically planned and executed instruction to address the needs of emergencies and cusp scholars. - Held scholars accountable for using their goals and coached them to use strategies to reach their goals.

-Your emergency and cusp scholars should have grown by at least one reading level, so that you have decreased the total number of scholars whose reading skills are below grade-level expectations or approaching expectations from the number whose skills were at these levels during the last F&P cycle.
+Your emergency and cusp scholars should have grown by at least one reading level, so that you have decreased the total number of scholars whose reading skills are below grade-level expectations or approaching grade-level expectations from the number whose skills were at these levels during the last F&P cycle.

-All scholars should be able to apply strategies to hold onto meaning across texts.
-They should also be able to connect ideas across pages to identify the main idea of a section or of the whole book.
+All scholars should be able to identify characters' traits and how these traits change across a story, if at all.
+They should also be able to identify the main idea of a paragraph, section, or whole book.